LukasT03/LTS-Respooler/Firmware/README.md

 These are the firmware files for all the board versions.
 The .bin files are used for the web flasher and OTA updates.

 # Changelog:

+### 0.9.2
+- improved stability of Bluetooth connection

 ### 0.9.1
 - fixed bug where High-Speed setting would change after restart